waglebivu/desparsification_of_rmf-rsp/README.md

 - Reads energy bounds and channel information from a FITS file.
 - Desparsifies the response matrix from compressed data format.
-- Handles common errors such as file not found, missing extensions, or invalid indices.

 ## Requirements